Open office spaces: The pros and cons

 In a Nutshell: The Pros and Cons of Open Office Spaces

 An open office space or open-plan workspace has both advantages and disadvantages to both individual employees and the organization in general.
-Based on the discussion above, the only notable benefit of this floor plan configuration is that it is cost-effective for small organizations with limited office space and a tight budget.
+Nevertheless, based on the discussion above, the only notable benefit of this floor plan configuration is that it is cost-effective for small organizations with limited office space and a tight budget.
 However, for larger organizations, the limitations and disadvantages far outweigh this single advantage.

 FURTHER READINGS AND REFERENCES